 Life insurance policies purchased on an individual basis either through a broker or directly from an insurance company are generally not covered by ERISA.
 Instead, they are governed by state law.
 Many state laws provide additional consumer protections not available under ERISA-regulated life insurance policies.
 That does not mean, however, that you should face the insurance company alone.
 If your individual life insurance claim was denied, you should still consult with an experienced attorney to better understand your legal rights.
 The Garner Firm handles life insurance claims for policies issued under Pennsylvania, New Jersey, or Maryland law.

-In addition, Mr. Garner has spoken on life insurance claims and litigation at several national insurance and employee benefits conferences over the years.
+In addition, Adam Garner has spoken on life insurance claims and litigation at several national insurance and employee benefits conferences over the years.
 If you have questions regarding your ERISA life insurance claim or non-ERISA life insurance claim, please contact The Garner Firm today.